-Italian daily La Stampa reported on Sunday that the IMF was preparing an aid package of up to 600 billion euros at a rate of between 4-5 percent to give Italy breathing space for 18 months.
+Italian daily La Stampa reported Sunday that the IMF was preparing an aid package of up to 600 billion euros at a rate of between 4-5 percent to give Italy breathing space for 18 months.
 That too was denied by Italian and Fund officials.

-The proposed approach would put the IMF, seen as a more credible disciplinarian than the European Commission, in charge of the programme.
+The proposed approach would put the IMF, seen as a more credible disciplinarian than the European Commission, in charge of the program.
 It also reflects resentment in Italy's political elite at the dominance of France and Germany in the euro zone.

 Italy accelerated the IMF talks after the European Central Bank and Germany made clear last week they would not support Rome directly, the IMF source added.

 But Italian officials questioned the point of a rescue plan for Italy alone when the whole of the euro zone is at risk.